canonical/microk8s.io/docs/index.md

 - **linkerd**: Deploy linkerd2 [Linkerd](https://linkerd.io/2/overview/) service mesh.
 By default proxy auto inject is not enabled.
 To enable auto proxy injection, simply use `microk8s.enable linkerd:proxy-auto-inject`.
    If you need to pass more arguments, separate them with `;` and enclose the addons plus arguments with double quotes.
-   Example:  `microk8s.enable "linkerd:proxy-auto-inject;tls=optional;skip-outbound-ports=1234,3456"`.
+   For example:  `microk8s.enable "linkerd:proxy-auto-inject;tls=optional;skip-outbound-ports=1234,3456"`.
    Use `microk8s.linkerd` command to interact with Linkerd.
-- **rbac**: Enable RBAC ([Role-Based Access Control](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)) authorization mode.
+- **rbac**: Enable RBAC ([Role-Based Access Control](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)) authorisation mode.
 Note that other add-ons may not work with RBAC enabled.

 ### Stopping and restarting MicroK8s